OriolFeliu/Guabar/README.md

 # What is this?

-This project consists in make a robot with 100€ of budget.
-In this case, using computer vision to do the movements of the robot.
+This project consists in a robot arm that makes you a drink using dispensing fountains.
+Through a camera, we use computer vision so the robot can recongize and grab the cup and give it directly to your hand.

+It's made from 3D printed components and uses Servo motors and a Raspberry Pi.
+The budget of this project is 100 €.

 # Description

-Guabar is a robot arm that serves drinks.
-It has 3 joints and it is capable of grabbing a cup, put liquids in it and git it directly to your hand.
+The robot arm has 3 joints and it is capable of grabbing a cup, put liquids in it and git it directly to your hand.

-In this Git there's the code to make the arm work.
-This code is used in a Raspberry Pi.
+This Git contains the code to make the arm work using a Raspberry Pi.

+The robot can do the following things:
 1. Grab cup.
+2. Using a microphone, listen to the order by voice from the user.

-2. Push the dispenser with the cup to put liquids in it.
+3. Push the dispenser with the cup to put liquids in it.

-3. Move the cup to your hand using computer vision.
+4. Move the cup to your hand using computer vision.

 # Electronic Components
-Raspberry Pi 4
+- Raspberry Pi 4
-Micro servo SG90
+- Micro servo SG90
-Adafruit Servo FeatherWing (16 channels PWM) Servomotor 3001HB
+- Adafruit Servo FeatherWing (16 channels PWM)
+- Servomotor 3001HB
-Webcam
+- Webcam
-Power Supply Raspberry Pi 4, USB-C, 5.1V 3A
+- Power Supply Raspberry Pi 4, USB-C, 5.1V 3A

 # Hardware schematics
-That is our the hardware schematics of our robot but we use voice recognition too from a computer doing it with an app that is who controls what we order.
+The following figure is the hardware schematics of the robot.
+Also voice recognition is used from a computer through an app that controls what the user orders.
 ![hardwareSchematics](https://user-images.githubusercontent.com/106244659/170773151-a1dbc667-78f6-4d93-a71c-11d20636b683.png)

 # Software Architecture
-We have some different software modules:
+We have different software modules:
 <img width="258" alt="image" src="https://user-images.githubusercontent.com/106244659/170774332-21024a7d-4040-4f5a-a542-79ea23af9afb.png">

 ## Interactive App
-We create an interactive app to do the different orders to the bartender.
-This is connected to the raspberry using ssh and we give the different parameters to do what we want.
-To do that app we use flask.
-We use paramiko to create the ssh connection.
+We have created an interactive web app to place the different orders to the bartender robot.
+It is connected to the Raspberry using SSH and different parameters are used to accomplish the desired actions.
+This app is developed in Flask and Paramiko is used to create the SSH connection.

 ### Menu Selector
-To have a more than one option to ask for an order, we set a menu selector too on the app.
-Basically it gives you the pictures of the different drinks we have, and you just need to select the ones you want and submit the order
+To have a more than one option to ask for an order, we have created a menu selector on the app.
+Basically, it gives you the pictures of the different available drinks and you just need to select the ones you want and submit the order.

 ### Voice Recognition
 The microphone provided to the raspberry to process the audio it takes to recognize the orders matching every word with a predefined ones, the different drinks available.